Chia Seed Oil 2000mg.

 Chia seeds contain 11 grams of fiber per ounce—that’s 42 percent of your recommended daily value in just one serving!
 How it works: Chia expands in your gut, curbing your appetite.
 Add to a breakfast smoothie or yogurt to feel fuller longer.
 Recommends stirring two tablespoons of chia seeds into a glass of water to ward off afternoon cravings.
 The good amount of fiber (both soluble and insoluble) in chia seeds helps regulate bowel functions and improve the digestion process.
 The insoluble fiber helps food move smoothly through the digestive system.
 The soluble fiber keeps the colon hydrated and ensures easy digestion.Chia seeds can be eaten alone or added to smoothies, protein shakes, yogurt, cereal, salads, and so on.
 They have a very mild flavor that is slightly nutty but mostly neutral.
 When they’re hydrated or mixed with water they form a clear gel consistency.
 Some people are a little skeptical at first but relax, the flavor is benign, almost tasteless.
-Nutritionally, then again, chia seeds and chia gel is rich in protein and amino acids.When I used to be in school, it was the norm for the swim team to ingest massive amounts of pasta a day or two before a big competition to “carb up.”
+Nutritionally, alternatively, chia seeds and chia gel is rich in protein and amino acids.When I used to be in school, it was the norm for the swim team to ingest massive amounts of pasta a day or two before a big competition to “carb up.”
 It’s common for marathon runners and cyclists to do the same thing.
 The idea is that “carb loading” will increase the amount of glycogen (energy) in your muscles.
 Obviously if you’ve got a big competition or strenuous event, you wish to have to make sure your gas tank is full.
 But, pasta is heavy in carbs and sugars, is loading up on that stuff the only way to have enough available energy?
 The essential fatty acids contained in Chia seeds helps to boost metabolism.
-The seeds are sometimes added to food to provide bulk and nutrients Whilst adding very few calories.
+The seeds are sometimes added to food to provide bulk and nutrients Even as adding very few calories.
 For these reasons, Chia useful in weight loss and weight maintenance.

 According to research performed at the Human Performance Laboratory at The University of Alabama, a better option may exist and that option may be chia seeds.
-Researchers determined that using chia seeds to load up on omega 3 fatty acids gave the look to be a viable substitute for fueling performance during endurance events.
+Researchers determined that using chia seeds to load up on omega 3 fatty acids gave the impression to be a viable substitute for fueling performance during endurance events.
 Extra bonus?
 No sugar.
 Arthritis pain and inflammation can be reduce by eating chia seeds.
 The high concentration of omega-3 helps to lubricate joints and keep them supple.
 Additionally, Omega-3s are converted into prostaglandins which are known to have both pain relieving and anti-inflammatory effects.
-Omega 3 fatty acids are one of the crucial powerful anti-inflammatory compounds in nature, as well as being great for the brain.
+Omega 3 fatty acids are one of the vital powerful anti-inflammatory compounds in nature, as well as being great for the brain.
 Did you know that Chia seeds contain even more omega three fatty acids by weight than salmon does?
 These tiny seeds are also a complete protein, meaning that they contain all 8 essential amino acids that your body cannot synthesize on its own, and must get from food.Don’t want to feel like taking an afternoon nap?
 Your energy levels have a lot to do with what you eat.
 Chia is one of nature’s highest plant-based sources of complete protein.
 Usually protein from items like peanut butter and some beans are incomplete, meaning you have to combine them with other foods to get the full benefit.
 Not Chia though, it’s protein is complete to raise your energy levels.
 The combination of complete protein, vitamins, minerals and blood-sugar balancing gel all work together to make sure you have steady, never jittery energy.

 Health Benefits of Chia Seeds For Dogs: